 - The select ‘Update Results’

-How can I enrol in Summer Semester subjects?
+How can I enrol in Summer Term subjects?

-Can I withdraw from a Summer Semester subject?
+Can I withdraw from a Summer Term subject?

 Yes, you can withdraw from any subject you are enrolled in, however you will need to check the subject census date - the last date to withdraw without incurring financial liability.